BIOL275-MSUM/lab-3-intro-to-ggplot-ajerdee/Lab-3-Report.md

 ![](Lab-3-Report_files/figure-gfm/unnamed-chunk-5-1.png)<!-- -->

 > G. What kind of graph did you create?
-Why? *We are representing a
+Why?

-> categorical variable, which is best shown on a bar graph.*
+*We are representing a categotical varible, which is best shown on a bar graph*

 \_\_\_